LinaNataliaMoreno/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 - How to use strings and how to manipulate them
 - Scope of variables

-You do not need to learn about pointers to functions, pointers to pointers, multidimensional arrays, arrays of structures, malloc and free - yet.
+- You do not need to learn about:
+- pointers to functions,
+- pointers to pointers,
+- multidimensional arrays,
+- arrays of structures,
+- malloc and free - yet.